 I can’t press enough on the importance of reading self-help books for introverts, especially if you put your hands on the right ones from the very beginning of your growth journey.

 Unfortunately, that wasn’t the case for me.
-When I was fed up with the way my life was going, and being the introverted bookaholic I am, the first thing I reached out to for guidance were books.
+When I was fed up with the way my life was going, and being the introverted bookaholic I am, the first thing I reached out to for guidance was books.
 Not experts- not even family for that matter.

 And so I had to go through the hurdle of actually reading every self-help book I got my hands on, even the crappy ones.
 But eventually, I stumbled along the way on gems that seriously held my hands and led me to the light at the end of the tunnel ( poetic eh?).

 So now I’m going to list my top 5 books that I consider to be self-help ones.
 And they are for me the “gem books” that every introvert looking to embrace his introversion needs to start with and read at least once in a lifetime.

 These are not books for introverts, those will be on another list for later.
 The ones I’m listing in this post focus more on the psychological side of our behaviors as human beings.

 I specifically recommend them because the concept and ideas discussed in these books- in the long term- were well worth the time invested in them, and hopefully, it will be the same for you.

 She explains from a research-based perspective how our way of seeing ourselves and our ability to grow can affect our lives in all its aspects.

 Basically, and according to Dweck, there are two types of mindsets.